Vyral/joshua-holt/_posts/2022-12-19-predicting-where-the-market-is-heading-in-2023.md

 {% include excerpt.html %}

 Where is our local market heading?
-Today we’re sharing our 2023 Madison area real estate predictions and explain how we came up with these forecasts.
+Today we'll share our 2023 Madison area real estate predictions and explain how we came up with these forecasts.
 In a nutshell, we expect to continue to see low inventory and strong prices due to a few supply and demand factors.

 **Feel free to watch the full video above or use these timestamps to browse specific topics at your leisure:**